linspace

 Operator with linearly-spaced values

-Create a linearly-spaced range of values.
+Create a matrix linearly-spaced range of values.

 Template Parameters:

-• T – Operator type
+• T – Type of the values

 Parameters: